48 x 1 x 1 inches

 Outside of the earbud tips, the earphones as a whole feel high end.
 The kevlar-reinforced cable is tangle free, even after shoving it into various pockets filled with keys, chapstick, and a pocket knife.
 The gold plated plug was a nice inclusion that should allow for cleaner audio.
 The earbud housings are relatively long and actually press on my earlobes a bit, and if not positioned properly can cause some discomfort.
 I would not use these as a daily headphone mostly because I would prefer to use something with an inline mic.
 The earphones were comfortable for the most part, but when they poked at my ears they felt sharp and annoying.
 This would happen over time as they would slip out every once in a while.

-Overall, the units look good enough to match their sound, but lack things like in line mic and audio control notably because they are billed as in-ear monitors.
+Overall, the units look good enough to match their sound, but lacking things like inline mic and audio control notably because they are billed as in-ear monitors.
 That said, thinksound does produce a set of in-ear headphones with the microphone which is readily available as well, the ts02+mic.

 In all the songs I subjected this set of earphones to, the overall feel was that the highs felt good and accurate, but notably felt a little softer than I had expected.
 This is most likely because of the wooden housing of the earphones.
 As a result the sounds are pleasant and not harsh.
 Listening to the brass instruments in Brasstracks “Say U Won’t” felt nice to listen to and makes me want to follow up the listen with their whole album which contains tons of brass instruments perfect for listening to the highs.